-Clairvoyant, writer and regular media guest Paul Fenton-Smith is the author of seven books on the psychic sciences.
-His books: The Tarot Revealed, Astrology Revealed, A Secret Door To The Universe, Mastering The Tarot, Finding Your Soul Mate and Palmistry Revealed combine humour with lively storytelling that animates each subject.
+Clairvoyant, writer and regular media guest Paul Fenton-Smith is the author of several titles on the psychic sciences, which combine humour with lively storytelling that animates each subject.
 His engaging, anecdotal approach has won him worldwide readership and invitations to share his entertaining insights on television, radio and in magazines and newspapers around Australia.
-Tarot Masterclass and a new and updated edition of The Tarot Revealed were published in 2008.
-His latest work Intuition was published in 2011.

 Fleur spent the first seventeen years of her life growing up on a farm in Patchewollock, North West Victoria.
 She then moved twenty times in twenty years.
 During this time, Fleur sometimes saw the darker side to life whilst working for Police and Ambulance Services.
 She now lives a more settled lifestyle on a rice farm in Southern New South Wales, with her husband and three young children.
 Fleur’s colourful and diverse background has given her unique insight into today’s society and an endless pool of experiences to draw from.
 When she isn’t weaving this through young adult fiction, reading or spending time with her family, you will find her with friends, talking about art, books, and travel.